wsbankenstein/mivka/README.md

 importFont(fontName)
 ```

-- Imports a font from the Google Fonts API by appending a `link` element to the `head` tag.
+- imports a font from the Google Fonts API by appending a `link` element to the `head` tag.
 ---

 ## methods and properties of Util: